 Closing Gatekeepers must:

-- You should be the last to leave before Lifeguard.
+You should be the last to leave with the Lifeguard.

 All Gatekeepers must: